syxbruno/CrudClientResgistration/README.md

 - **deleteClient**: *Admin-only endpoint*, allows the deletion of clients.

 ## Security and Authentication
 The API's security is ensured by Spring Security, with JWT token authentication.
 The authentication flow occurs at the login endpoint, where the generated token is used to authenticate and authorize subsequent requests.
-The interactive documentation (Springdoc OpenAPI) integrates this functionality, allowing the JWT token to be inserted directly via the lock icon in the Swagger interface.
+The interactive documentation (Springdoc OpenAPI) integrates this functionality, allowing the JWT token to be inserted directly via the Autentication icon in the Swagger interface.

 ## Technologies and Libraries Used